graze/dog-statsd/README.md

 ```

 The StatsD client waits for `ini_get('default_socket_timeout')` seconds when opening the socket by default.
 To reduce
-this timeout, add `'timeout' => <float>` to your config.
+this timeout, add `'timeout' => <int>` to your config.

 The StatsD client will throw a `ConnectionException` if it is unable to send data to the StatsD server.
 You may choose
 to disable these exceptions and log a PHP warning instead if you wish.
 To do so, include the following in your config:

 ```
-    'throwConnectionExceptions' => false
+    'throwExceptions' => false
 ```

 If omitted, this option defaults to `true`.

 #### Core StatsD implementation

-To use this with a core statsd implementation include the following in your configuration:
+To use this with a core statsd implementation (without the extra features DataDog have added) include the following in
+your configuration:
 ```
 'dataDog' => false
 ```